App-vNext/Polly/docs/advanced/testing.md

 In the example above:

-- The `MyApi` class is introduced, representing a logic section that requires resilience support.
+- The `MyApi` class is introduced, representing part of your application that requires resilience support.
-- The `AddMyApi` extension method is also defined, which integrates `MyApi` into the dependency injection (DI) and sets up the resilience pipeline it uses.
+- The `AddMyApi` extension method is also defined, which integrates `MyApi` into dependency injection (DI) and sets up the resilience pipeline it uses.

-For unit tests, if you want to assess the behavior of `ExecuteAsync`, it might not be practical to rely on the entire pipeline, especially since it could decelerate tests during failure scenario evaluations.
+For unit tests, if you want to assess the behavior of `ExecuteAsync`, it might not be practical to rely on the entire pipeline, especially since it could slow down tests during failure scenario evaluations.
 Instead, it's recommended to mock the `ResiliencePipelineProvider<string>` and return an empty pipeline:

 <!-- snippet: testing-resilience-pipeline-provider-mocking -->
 ```cs